Toše Proeski Arena: Reconstruction and expansion

 The reconstruction and expansion started after a long delay in project implementation in January 2008.
 The construction of a new north stand was finished in August 2009 and was put in use on 2 August 2009, the Macedonian national holiday "Ilinden".
 Ten days later, on 12 August, the North Macedonia national football team played a friendly match against then European Champions Spain, as part of the 100-year anniversary of football in the country.

 The reconstruction of the southern stand started in 2009, which was put into operation on 30 July of that year for the match between FK Rabotnički and Liverpool FC.

 On 8 September 2009, the construction of the new western and eastern stands started.
 The two new stands were open for the public on 24 April 2011.
 By mid July 2012, the majority of the stadium was completed with the reconstruction of the new pitch and athletic track.
 On 25 July 2012, FK Vardar played FC BATE Borisov in the second qualifying round of the UEFA Champions League to re-open the stadium.
-On 8 September 2012, the Independence Day of North Macedonia, a celebration was held when almost 50,000 visitors attended the event (in the stands and on the field).
+On 8 September 2012, the Independence Day of Macedonia, a celebration was held when almost 50,000 visitors attended the event (in the stands and on the field).
 This event set the record of attendance for the stadium.